Nrechati/RayTracer/README.md

 ### The vector class

-Obviously, calculation using vector is key for ray-tracing.
+Obviously, calculation using vector is key for ray tracing.
 So a strong vector class to ease those calculations was key.
 The class overloads `+,-,*,/` and `%` signs both between two vectors and vector/float and/or vector/int.
 It also overload assignations operators and implement **dot** and **cross** products, **unit_vector** and **lenght** calculation.

 ### Rays and Camera

-Rays and Camera are the earth a RayTracer.
-Camera define the rendering point and direction of view, as well a defining few constant such as **FoV**.
-Rays describe ligth going from camera to every point in the stage, and reflect/refract upon encountering objects.
+Rays and Camera are the earth a RayTracer. **Camera define the rendering point and direction of view**, as well a defining few constant such as **FoV**. **Rays describe ligth going from camera to every point in the stage**, and reflect/refract upon encountering objects.
 During computation, rays are viewed as line with the `A + t*B` equation.
 The program will send a ray from the camera to every pixel in the window *(representing the plane in space define by the camera FoV and the distance to it)*.
 Then each ray will go through each of the stage's *A_Object* **hit** method to see if it touches something and need reflection/refraction.

 ### Spheres

-A the moment, sphere is the only object handled by this raytracer.
+A the moment, **sphere is the only object handled by this raytracer**.
 The **hit** method resolve the standard **line - sphere intersection** equation.
-Meaning if the line cross a point at a distance from the center of the sphere is equal to the sphere's radius, it touches it.
-Closest hit form camera position is always kept.
+Meaning if the line cross a point at a distance from the center of the sphere is equal to the sphere's radius, it touches it. **Closest hit form camera position is always kept**.

 ## Additional Features

 ### Antialiasing

+**Antialising** main goal is to **blur the edges of objects** by adding some of the **background color**.
+Precision is also enhanced by **shooting multiple rays for each pixel** and taking a **mean of all color result** for each pixel.
+This result in a more **smooth visual on colors**.

 ### Diffuse Materials

+**Default material used is based upon lambertian reflectance**.
+As lambertian reflectance defines an ideal *matte* surface with diffuse reflectance.
+It is name after the *Lambert's consine law*.
+This give a smooth, *matte* look to objects.

 ### Metal

+The other implemented material is **metal**.
+This is a higher relfecting material but could be altered to add some fuzziness to it depending on the render wanted.
+It could be close to a mirror or a very fuzzy relfecting metal.

 ### Positionable camera

+Handling proper camera position was the first step to handle camera movement.
+It is done by defining a camera with a *look from* and a *look at* vector for position and direction.
+From that, by properly handling rays starting point in equations, you can change the position and the direction of the view rendered by the ray tracer.

 ### Defocus Blur

+Defocus blur aims to add blur on the object the further the object is from the camera focal point.
+Like in photography.
+This is handle by defining the camera arperture and focal point.
+Thus you can increase the effect as needed.

 ### Aliasing

+Aliasing main goal is the get a really rough render allowing real-time rendering to move camera, direction and object while still having a rough idea of the stage before starting a full render.

 ### Camera movement

+Aliasing allow the user for a full camera position and direction movement on a 3D space.
+The camera can move on X/Y/Z axis alongside it's *look at* vector direction.
+Direction movement also allows to modify the *look at* vector direction around the *look from* position of the camera.
+You can also **lock** the *look at* point to allow circle movement around a point with a **RPG-like** feeling.

+> **Note:** Collision are not a thing in this ray tracer.
+Thus you can pass through any objects.

 ### Object movement

+This is still a *Work in progress* feature.
+I still wanted to implement a mouse pointer selection for object but in the current state you can *blindly* go through each stage object and modify their positions in the space.

+## Key mapping

+> **Note:** Those key maps are in no way optimize or not subject to change.
+They were just choose as found natural to me and for a final build, surely needs more tuning and reflections to feel natural.

 ## Features to be implemented